maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         :param x: horizontal coordinate of the point
         :param y: vertical coordinate of the point
-        :returns: the :class:`GtkWidget` if we find a widget, NULL in any other case
+        :returns: the :class:`gtk.Widget` if we find a widget, NULL in any other case

     .. method:: get_size_request_policy()